IAmMoltony/ds-craft/README.md

 A selects inventory slot.
 Pressing a again will cause either stacking the blocks or moving them.
 Your inventory has 20 slots.

-## Gameplay

-You are a blue rectangle that can place and break blocks.
-That is it.

 ## Dependencies

 devkitPro libnds installed.
 For converting images and fonts, grit from &lt;devkitPro folder&gt;/tools/bin in PATH variable.